 This is a multisubspecialty rotation with exposure to all aspects of Otolaryngology including pediatrics, head and neck surgery, facial plastic and reconstructive surgery (including trauma and craniofacial), laryngology, and rhinology.
 The service consists of a PGY-1, 2, 4, and 5 along with both adult and pediatric nurse-practitioners.
 The PGY-2 is involved in the management and care of all patients on the service and both inpatient and emergency department consults.
 Operative experience during this rotation is immediate and plentiful with a strong concentration in pediatrics, including pediatric airway cases.
 The PGY-2 resident also participates in a variety of craniofacial cases performed by our facial plastic surgeons and fellow such as cleft lip and palate repairs, pharyngeal flaps, cranioplasties for craniosynostosis, and repair of various craniofacial anomalies.
 While on this rotation, the resident spends one half-day per week in the University head and neck oncology clinic.
 An additional two days per month are spent in a general otolaryngology clinic with a facial plastics focus.

 This rotation allows the resident an opportunity to work with our adjunct faculty members within the community.
 The service consists of a PGY-2 and 5.
 As the junior resident, there are an ample amount of general otolaryngology cases within the two ambulatory surgery centers on the Crouse campus.
-Tonsillectomy, adenoidectomy, myringotomy, uvulopalatopharyngoplasty, septoplasty, and functional endoscopic sinus surgery are performed almost daily at these centers.
+General, pediatric, and sinus cases are frequently done at these ambulatory centers.
 There is also the opportunity to scrub otology cases in the main OR performed by two fellowship-trained otologists that operate at Crouse.
 The resident is responsible for covering one half-day of laryngology clinic at Upstate weekly where the resident will obtain experience in evaluating patients with voice disorders.
-An additional half day per week, the resident will obtain experience in evaluating patients with hearing loss and chronic ear disease at one of our two weekly otology clinics.
-A few times per month, a third half-day is spent within the Cleft Palate and Craniofacial Clinic.
+An additional half day per week, the resident participates with the Cleft Palate and Craniofacial Clinic.
 There the resident will be actively involved in the multidisciplinary approach to evaluating and managing patients with various congenital anomalies.
-Additionally, the resident is responsible for preparing and presenting patients at the twice-monthly multidisciplinary Head and Neck Tumor Board.
+Additionally, this month the resident is responsible for preparing and presenting patients at the twice-monthly multidisciplinary Head and Neck Tumor Board.

-The PGY-3 gains experience includes a significant rhinology and facial plastics caseload.
+The PGY-3 experience includes a significant laryngology and facial plastics caseload.
 Residents also begin their research projects during dedicated research time.
 Approximately 4-5 in-house calls are again taken covering Upstate, Crouse, and the VA.
 Backup is provided by the senior resident on home call.

 This is dedicated time that allows the resident to design and implement a research project under the direction of a faculty member.
 Opportunities are broad and collaboration with faculty at the College of Medicine and Syracuse University is common.
 Physical and monetary support is provided for both basic science and clinical research although funding through grants is strongly encouraged.